michaelkolesidis/michaelkolesidis/README.md

 <br>

 <p>I am a Front-End Web Developer with a diverse background in computer science, economics and the arts.
 I enjoy being creative and curious, learning and building new, exciting things every day.
-I create web experiences that are both functional and beautiful, always striving  for a balance between function and form.</p>
+I create web experiences that are both functional and beautiful. </p>

 <br>